-31 May What is Conversion Cost?
+31 May Conversion Cost

 Posted at 07:25h in 0 Comments

-Conversion costs are the costs incurred for turning raw materials into finished products.
+Definition: Conversion costs are the costs incurred for turning raw materials into finished products.
 If you add direct labor costs and manufacturing costs, the sum that you get will be the conversion cost.
 In other words, conversion costs equal the cost of production minus raw material cost.

-What does conversion cost mean?
+What does Conversion Cost mean?

-The company manufactures 1,000 circuit breakers in April.
+Newton Electric Company is a producer of circuit breakers.
+It calculates its conversion costs by totaling the following expenses for the month of April 2018: ⇨ Direct labor expenses for manufacturing circuit breakers = $50,000 ⇨ Depreciation on machinery = $10,000 ⇨ Inspection expenses = $1,000 ⇨ Electricity = $4,000 ⇨ Maintenance expenses = $5,000 The company manufactures 1,000 circuit breakers in April.
 The total conversion costs are equal to $70,000 ($50,000 + $10,000 + $1,000 + $4,000 + $5,000).
 The conversion cost per unit is $7 ($70,000 divided by 7,000).

 Conversion costs are the costs incurred to convert raw materials into finished products.